-Appeal Procedure and Guidelines for Graduate and Postgraduate Students:
+Appeal Procedure and Guidelines for Liberty University Online Graduate and Postgraduate Students

 Students academically suspended (if previously denied an academic standing appeal) or academically dismissed from Liberty University may appeal for readmission under academic amnesty per the following protocols:

-- The student must not have been enrolled at the university for at least three years.
-Example: If the graduate student’s last enrollment was in the spring 2012 semester, he/she would not be eligible to appeal for academic amnesty until after the spring 2015 semester.
+- The student must not have been enrolled at the university for at least 2 years.
+Example: If the graduate student’s last enrollment was in the spring 2013 semester, he/she would not be eligible to appeal for academic amnesty until after the spring 2015 semester.